How to create a website with WordPress in 2021

-Apart from the above mail that you usually get when everything is working properly, you can also check yourself if your domain name is active.
+Apart from the above mail that you usually get when everything is working correctly, you can check if your domain name is active.
 All you have to do is enter your domain name in the browser.

-In the picture below you see on the left side the page that you get to see if the domain name is active and working.
-On the right side you see what it looks like (depends on your browser) when the domain is not active.
+In the picture below, you see that you get to see if the domain name is active and working on the left side of the page.
+You know what it looks like (depends on your browser) when the domain is not active on the right side.

 Once your domain name is active, the real work can finally begin.
-Creating a website!
+I am creating a website!
 So it’s time for step 2, installing WordPress so we can create a WordPress website.

 Step 2: Install WordPress

 Super your domain name is active.
-Your own website creation can now begin.
-To get started you can install WordPress through SiteGround.
+Your website creation can now begin.
+To get started, you can install WordPress through SiteGround.
 Go to the SiteGround website and log in to your account.

 We are now given the option to install WordPress with a few simple clicks.

 You will now be given the option to add the SiteGround Site Scanner to the website.
-This is not necessary, so we don’t do anything with this at all and just click the Finish button.
+This is unnecessary, so we don’t do anything with this and click the Finish button.

-All you have to do is be patient for a while and then you can get started without any problems.
-You will receive an email as soon as the automatic WordPress installation is completed by SiteGround.
+All you have to do is be patient for a while, and then you can get started without any problems.
+You will receive an email as soon as SiteGround completes the automatic WordPress installation.
 So you don’t have to keep paying attention.

-If for some reason the installation does not work at all, a ticket will be automatically sent to SiteGround’s support team.
-The installation will then be done for you manually.
+If for some reason, the installation does not work at all, a ticket will be automatically sent to SiteGround’s support team.
+The building will then be done for you manually.
 So you will never have to install WordPress yourself.